jiminliang/jiminliang.github.io/content/contact/index.md

   - block: contact
     content:
       title: Contact
-      text: |-
+      # text: |-
-        Please leave a message if you have any questions.
+      #   Please leave a message if you have any questions.
-      email: jiminliang@gmail.com
+      email: jiminliang AT gmail.com
       phone: +86-29-88202251
       address:
         street: 2 South Taibai Road